Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 - `ball_pos` and `ball_size` : Pretty self explanatory, these reset the ball's size and position to the default values at release point from the pitcher's hand, depending on which pitcher it is.

+Now, the entire `simulate` function is very long so I will just point out a few design choices.

+-